-The input signal is received and equalized on the input board.
-A valid input will illuminate the Signal Presence Detector LED and also status at the debug port.
+The input signal is received on the input board at the Receiver/Re-clocker circuit.
+A valid input will illuminate the Signal Presence Detector LED and also status the crosspoint board.

 From this point the signal is routed to the crosspoint, where the operator has made a "Take", selecting the routing path of this input to its output.